kisonecat/standards/README.txt

 sys  system
 trans  transpose
 vec  vector
-vec_sp  vector_space
+vsp  vector space

 The topic identifiers mention objects before operations or properties, thus sys.homog  not  homog.sys mat.inv  not  inv.mat

-But lin_sys is acceptable, because linear systems are commonly cited objects, and similarly for lin_trans and vec_sp.
+But linsys is acceptable, because linear systems are commonly cited objects, and similarly for lintrans.

 If an item can be expressed in either a coordinate setting or an abstract vector space setting, then both versions should occur, with "coord" or "abs",